jbcoe/value_types/DRAFT.md

 functions of polymorphic cannot be marked `constexpr`.

 The authors are sceptical of the value of a small buffer optimisation for objects from a type hierarchy.
-If the buffer is too small then all instances of `polymorphic` will be larger than needed as they will allocate heap in addition to having the memory from the buffer as part of the object size.
-If the buffer is too big then polymorphic objects will be larger than necessary, potentially introducing the need for `indirect<polymorphic<T>>`.
+If the buffer is too small, then all instances of `polymorphic` will be larger than needed as they will allocate heap in addition to having the memory from the buffer as part of the object size.
+If the buffer is too big, `polymorphic` objects will be larger than necessary, potentially introducing the need for `indirect<polymorphic<T>>`.

 With usage experience, implementers will be able to determine if a small buffer